OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

 Creating kms_media-node-controller_1 ... done
 ```

-> **WARNING:** after the Media Node service is up and running, you must manually add the Media Node to the cluster.
+> **WARNING 1:** after the Media Node service is up and running, you must manually add the Media Node to the cluster before you can start using it.
 Follow instructions in section **[Change the number of Media Nodes on the fly](#change-the-number-of-media-nodes-on-the-fly)** to do so.

 <br>